ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 # 🔎 Fingerprinting

+In the context of ReVanced, a fingerprint is a partial description of a method.
+It is used to uniquely match a method by its characteristics.
-In the context of ReVanced, fingerprinting is primarily used to match methods with a limited amount of known information.
+Fingerprinting is used to match methods with a limited amount of known information.
 Methods with obfuscated names that change with each update are primary candidates for fingerprinting.
 The goal of fingerprinting is to uniquely identify a method by capturing various attributes, such as the return type, access flags, an opcode pattern, strings, and more.

 ## ⛳️ Example fingerprint

-Throughout the documentation, the following example will be used to demonstrate the concepts of fingerprints:
+An example fingerprint is shown below:

 ```kt